jlyst/101/docs/template/flipCards.md

 # Flip Cards

 These code samples explain how to alter the Core Web Template to create flip card items within the collection.
 This code is an adaptation of https://www.w3schools.com/howto/howto_css_flip_card.asp.
+You can find a functioning example of this template [here](https://repl.it/@jimlyst/Core-Template-Flip-Cards).

 ### JavaScript